Ophiocordyceps sphecocephala

-Ophiocordyceps sphecocephala is a species of parasitic fungus.
-It is entomopathogenic, meaning it grows within insects, particularly wasps of the genera Polistes, Tachytes, and Vespa.
+Ophiocordyceps sphecocephala is a species of insect-pathogenic fungus, meaning it grows within insects, particularly wasps of the genera Polistes, Tachytes, and Vespa.
 It has been reported across the Americas and China.

-Physically, its stromata can be 2–10 cm long, and form an egg-shaped head.
+Physically, its stromata can be 2–10 cm long and form an egg-shaped head.
 It is cream or yellow in color.

 The fungus has possible implications in medicine; it may have anti-asthmatic or anti-cancer properties.

 After the fungus takes over the insect, the insect would go to the highest place and the fungus would sprout out of the body.

-This is a rare ingredient coveted by Chinese apothecaries and can be worth hundreds of dollars.
+There have been studies that show that a higher mycelial yield of Ophiocordyceps sphecocephala was found in mediums containing organic nitrogen while those not containing organic nitrogen produced lower yield of mycelium.
+This shows that the presence of organic nitrogen is essential for the growth of Ophiocordyceps sphecocephala.